jlecomte/ascom-telescope-cover/README.md

 ## Introduction

-This repository contains code that allows you to build your own automated telescope dust cover.
+This repository contains code that allows you to build your own automated telescope cover.
 Here is a short demo video of the finished product, hosted on YouTube.
 Check it out!

 [![Short demo video of the finished product](images/YouTube-thumbnail.png)](https://www.youtube.com/watch?v=h6WpVCcGNUw)